nakabonne/ali/README.md

 ![Screenshot](images/percentiles-chart.png)

-You can see how the the 50th, 90th, 95th and 99th percentiles are changing.
+You can see how the 50th, 90th, 95th, and 99th percentiles are changing.

 **Bytes**